olenive/jsub/README.txt

 If we want to try a different set of values we don't need to change the echo_vars.protocol file, instead we can supply a different file to --vars.

-NOTE: The expected format for a file passed to --vars is two, tab-delimited columns with the variable names in the left column.
+NOTE: The expected format for a file passed to --vars is two, tab-delimited columns with the variable names in the left column and corresponding values in the right.

 cd examples/example_02

 jsub --protocol echo02.protocol \
      --header-from-file "../my_job_header.txt" \
+     --vars vars02_A.vars

+The result of the job can be seen in "example_02_output.txt".

+To reset the example and re-run it with a different set of values:

+bash clear_example_02.sh

+jsub --protocol echo02.protocol \
+     --header-from-file "../my_job_header.txt" \
-     --vars vars02.vars
+     --vars vars02_B.vars

+The contents of "example_02_output.txt" should now match the values supplied in vars02_B.vars.

 Example 3 - fvars